 - Avoid allergens: Avoidance methods for seasonal allergies include limiting your time outdoors when pollen counts are high, showering after being outside, and keeping the windows closed.

 - Take medicine: Antihistamines, decongestants, and nasal spray steroids can relieve allergy symptoms, especially when taken regularly during allergy season.

 - Get allergy shots: Also known as immunotherapy, this route may be necessary when avoidance measures and medications prove ineffective.

 Whether it’s a cold or allergies, there’s no need to continue suffering.
 If the at-home treatments listed above aren’t enough to alleviate your symptoms, visit Total Point Urgent Care.
-We have 12 locations across Texas and Arizona and provide walk-in treatment six days a week for non-emergency conditions like allergies, colds, sinus infections, and asthma.
+We have 12 locations across Texas and provide walk-in treatment six days a week for non-emergency conditions like allergies, colds, sinus infections, and asthma.
 Choose us as a cost-effective alternative to the emergency room!
 Visit a location near you today or contact us online to ask questions.